bsdmalloc - memory allocator

 They operate as described on the malloc(3C) manual page, except for the following differences:

-For historical backwards compatibility, realloc() accepts a pointer to a block freed since the most recent call to one of the allocation functions.
+For historical backward compatibility, realloc() accepts a pointer to a block freed since the most recent call to one of the allocation functions.

 Support for using adi(7) is not available.